-Due to the nature of modern health insurance, there’s a 50/50 chance that you could be responsible for a large portion of your emergency transportation bill.
+Due to the nature of modern health insurance, there’s an almost 80% chance that you could be responsible for a large portion of your emergency transportation bill.
 Even if health insurance covers part of your bill, there are many scenarios where they may not cover the total cost.
 The ambulance that picks you up may be out-of-network, the reason for your trip may not be deemed a medical necessity or you might still have to meet your health insurance deductible.

-There are over 10,000 ambulance companies operating in the United States.
+There are over 27,000 ambulance companies operating in the United States.
 Some companies are run by cities and states, others are run by local or national companies.
-Most insurance plans only cover in-network ambulance companies.
+Many insurance plans only cover in-network ambulance companies.
 Even if you’re heading to an in-network hospital, the ambulance itself could be out-of-network and leave you with a “balance bill”.
-MASA MTS offers coverage for ALL ambulance companies operating in the United States and other coverage areas, including Canada, Mexico, the Bahamas, Bermuda and the Caribbean (excluding Cuba).
-99% of the time, our members are left with complete peace of mind after any ambulance trip.
+MASA MTS offers coverage for ALL ambulance companies operating within the continental United States, Alaska, Hawaii and while traveling in Canada.

-In order for health insurance to accept an emergency medical transport claim, they first need to decide whether or not the ambulance trip was a medical necessity.
-Medical necessity is established when the patient’s condition requires emergency transport and any other means of medical transportation solutions (besides an ambulance) would endanger the individual’s health.
-Sounds pretty vague, right?
-In many situations it is, which is why it’s so important to protect yourself with comprehensive coverage like MASA MTS.
-Say you’re experiencing symptoms commonly associated with a heart attack and end up taking an ambulance to the hospital.
-If your health insurance decides that the cause of your symptoms (perhaps indigestion, heartburn, or a panic attack) doesn’t meet their requirements for an ambulance, they could deny your claim and leave you on the hook for thousands of dollars.
-At MASA MTS, we address your medical transport claims, even if your health insurance denies them.
+Medical necessity is established when any other transportation method (besides an ambulance) would endanger the patient’s life.
+For example, let’s say you’re experiencing symptoms associated with a heart attack and end up taking an ambulance to the hospital.
+If your health insurance decides that the cause of your symptoms (perhaps indigestion, heartburn, or a panic attack) doesn’t meet their requirements for an ambulance, they could deny your claim and potentially leave you on the hook for thousands of dollars.

 - No health questions